Last Updated on December 15, 2021 by Grow with Bovees

 If you just make a large bed around the tree, filling it with strong plants, then you are deprived of a shady place to sit in the garden.
 An alternative is to construct a small raised portion curving around half the tree and to make a paved area on the other half.

 Begin by arranging a tiny wall of stones half-way around the tree-trunk and about 12 inches (30.48 cm) away from the bark.
 Then build outwards as far as you feel suitable.
+If there are tree roots, this is a great method of landscaping them.

 The outside edge of this raised bed may be a formal wall of brick or thick strips of landscape rock laid horizontally, or it may have the informal finish of rocks as in a rockery.